sharpcdf/jitter/README.md

 # Jitter
-A git-based binary manager for linux written in Nim.
+A git-based binary manager for Linux written in Nim.

 ## How it works
 Jitter searches through GitHub for releases with `.tar.gz`, `.tgz`, `.zip` or `.AppImage` assets.
 Unlike Homebrew or similar package managers, jitter does not require a brewfile or nixfile in order to recognize the project.

 ## Installing
-Using the `install.sh` script:
+Using the `install.sh` script (recommended):
 ```
 wget -q -O - https://github.com/sharpcdf/jitter/blob/main/install.sh?raw=true | bash
 ```